 Biographies of Board of Directors

 Leigh Broughan, MA, BCBA, is a Board Member of ASAT and Chair of the Fundraising and Development Committee.
-She is an Assistant Clinical Director at Little Star Center in Indiana, where she supports children with autism and their families.
+She supports children with autism and their families through a home-based ABA program in Bangor, Maine.
 Leigh received her undergraduate degree in Special and Elementary Education from Providence College, followed by a Master’s degree in Applied Psychology at New York University.
-In addition to her professional experience working with children with autism, she is a proud sister to two younger siblings with autism.
+In addition to her professional experience working with children with autism, she is a proud sister to a younger brother with autism.

 David Celiberti, PhD, BCBA-D, is the part time Executive Director of ASAT and Past-President, a role he served from 2006 and 2012.
 He is the Co-Editor of ASAT’s newsletter, Science in Autism Treatment He received his PhD in clinical psychology from Rutgers University in 1993.
 In 2000, in response to the increasing number of parents attending professional conferences to learn about applied behavior analysis, he founded the Parent-Professional Partnership Special Interest Group (www.autismpppsig.org) for the Association for Behavior Analysis International.
 After serving as their President from 1998 through 2006, he is currently the Co-President.
 Dr. Celiberti currently sits on a number of advisory boards in the field of autism and early childhood education, and organizes fundraising initiatives to support after school programming for economically disadvantaged children in New Jersey.
 He works in private practice and provides consultation to public and private schools and agencies in the U.S. and Canada.
 He authored several articles in professional journals and presents frequently at regional, national, and international conferences.
 In prior positions, Dr. Celiberti taught courses related to applied behavior analysis (ABA) at both the undergraduate and graduate levels, supervised individuals pursuing BCBA and BCaBA certifications, and conducted research in the areas of ABA, family intervention, and autism.

-Preeti Chojar, MCA, has been a Board Member of ASAT since 2007 and currently serves as Co-Chair of the Website Committee.
+Preeti Chojar, MCA, has been a Board Member of ASAT since 2007 and is part of the Newsletter and Website Committee.
 She is a software professional and, when her son was diagnosed, she had no knowledge of autism.
 She set about educating herself by attending numerous conferences, asking questions and reading as many books and articles as possible.
 She worked hand in hand with the team at her son’s preschool.
 She has used her software skills, innovative thinking and her commitment to her son to develop and carry out an unrelenting path forward for him.
 Her level of involvement and commitment to science-based treatment has sustained over the years.

 Ruth Donlin, MS, is a Board Member of ASAT and Fundraising Lead.
 She is a consultant in private practice based in New York, and has provided consultation to schools, agencies, and home programs for children and adults on the autism spectrum for 19 years.
 She has completed the course requirements for a PhD in Clinical Psychology at Pacifica Graduate Institute and is completing her dissertation.
 She presents on a variety of topics such as managing challenging behaviors, using visual supports, team dynamics, and social skill development at conferences regionally, nationally, and internationally.
 Ruth is Past-President of the Autism Special Interest Group (SIG) of the Association of Behavior Analysis International.

-Daniela Fazzio, PhD, BCBA-D, is ASAT’s Secretary and Co-Chair of the Board Affairs Committee.
+Daniela Fazzio, PhD, BCBA-D, is Co-Chair of the Board Affairs Committee and the Co-Editor of ASAT’s newsletter Science in Autism Treatment.
 She received a Master’s degree in Behavior Analysis from Pontifícia Universidade Católica de São Paulo, Brazil, and a doctoral degree in Psychology from the University of Manitoba, Canada, where she is an Adjunct Professor.
 After 10 years working in Manitoba, where she was Clinical Coordinator for the province’s Early Intensive Behavioral Intervention (EIBI) program, she has recently relocated to California, now serving as Clinical Director at Trumpet Behavioral Health.
 In Canada, Dr. Fazzio has researched EIBI outcomes and self-instructional training, edited the newsletter of the Manitoba Association for Behavior Analysis (MAB) and chaired the MABA Conference Committee.

 Sabrina Freeman, PhD, is a Board Member of ASAT.
 She graduated from Stanford University in 1995 with a PhD in Sociology, specializing in small group research and the study of organizations.
 Upon return to Canada, Dr. Freeman spent 14 years advocating for the rights of children with autism to be included in the government funded health care system for autism treatment.
 Dr. Freeman created a 35-minute VHS/DVD Autism: Now What Do I Do? to help guide parents through setting up science-based treatment programs for their children.
 In 2002, she was awarded Queen Elizabeth's 50th Golden Jubilee Medal for advocacy work done on behalf of children afflicted with autism.
 Dr. Freeman's advocacy culminated in the now famous Supreme Court of Canada ruling Auton (Guardian ad litem of) vs. British Columbia in 2004.
 Dr. Freeman wrote several books on autism, translated into French, Italian and Norwegian.
 Her hope is that through her scholarship, thousands of parents will not have to go through the uncertain journey of generations of parents of newly diagnosed children.
 Dr. Freeman also writes a blog (http://www.autismpundit.com) designed to help parents and professionals navigate through current issues in the area of autism.
 She is the parent of an adult daughter with autism.

-Peggy Halliday, MEd, BCBA, is a Board Member of ASAT.
-She is the Director of Outreach Training and Supervision at the Virginia Institute of Autism (VIA) in Charlottesville, Virginia, where she oversees all community and school workshops and trainings for parents and professionals.
+Peggy Halliday, MEd, BCBA, is a Board Member of ASAT and serves on the Public Relations Committee.
+She is the Outpatient Supervisor of Training and Supervision at the Virginia Institute of Autism (VIA) in Charlottesville, Virginia.
+She oversees community and school workshops and trainings for parents and professionals, and provides consultation to several public school districts in Virginia.
 She also oversees BCBA and BCaBA training experiences.
 Peggy has been a practitioner at VIA since 1998.
 In addition to serving as a presenter at state and national conferences, including the Organization for Autism Research (OAR) and Commonwealth Autism Service (CAS), Peggy was selected as an autism expert for the “how-to” website monkeysee.com.
 She began serving as a Consumer Liaison for the Parent Professional Partnership Special Interest Group of the Association of Behavior Analysis International (www.autismpppsig.org) in 2004.